-Giving the benefit of doubt to the promoter, HIM Teknoforge Limited, that it might be a one of instance of financial issues with it that it has to take financial help from Gujarat Automotive Gears Limited, it made sense to analyse the fate of this loan over the next year.
+Giving the benefit of doubt to the promoter, HIM Teknoforge Limited, that it might be a one-off instance of financial issues with it that it has to take financial help from Gujarat Automotive Gears Limited, it made sense to analyse the fate of this loan over the next year.

 The related party transactions section of the annual report of Gujarat Automotive Gears Limited for FY2015 showed the following picture:

-The investors got the surprise that the amount of said loan from Gujarat Automotive Gears Limited to HIM Teknoforge Limited, instead of reducing (i.e. getting repaid) had increased from ₹9 cr at March 31, 2014 to ₹17 cr. at March 31, 2015.
-It meant that an additional amount of ₹8 cr was transferred as an inter- corporate deposit from Gujarat Automotive Gears Limited to HIM Teknoforge Limited during FY2015.
+The investors got the surprise that the amount of said loan from Gujarat Automotive Gears Limited to HIM Teknoforge Limited, instead of reducing (i.e. getting repaid) had increased from ₹9 cr at March 31, 2014, to ₹17 cr. on March 31, 2015.
+It meant that an additional amount of ₹8 cr was transferred as an inter-corporate deposit from Gujarat Automotive Gears Limited to HIM Teknoforge Limited during FY2015.

 This is a significant development on two accounts: